databendlabs/databend/README.md

 ## License

 Databend is released under a combination of two licenses: the [Apache License 2.0](licenses/Apache-2.0.txt) and the [Elastic License 2.0](licenses/Elastic.txt).
-Read the [LICENSE](LICENSE) file for more details.

 When contributing to Databend, you can find the relevant license header in each file.

+For more information, see the [Licensing FAQs](https://databend.rs/doc/faq/license-faqs).

 ## Acknowledgement